Cutback (move)

 A cutback is a sudden change in direction by a ball carrier in an invasion sport, usually against the flow of the play.

-In American football, one common type of cutback would be turning an end run into a run down the middle.
+In gridiron football, one common type of cutback would be turning an end run into a run down the middle.
 It is a common type of juke and the basis of the counter run.

 In association football, cutbacks were used the most out of any year during the 2022 FIFA World Cup.